 Figures 1 and 2 display these statistics graphically.
-The data represents outpatient ED visits and does not include ED visits that resulted in admission to the hospital.
+The data represents outpatient ED visits and does not include ED visits that resulted in admission to the hospital.3

-Figure 1: AHCCCS ED Utilization by Level for SFYs 2012-2018
+Figure 1: AHCCCS ED Utilization by Level for SFYs 2012-20194

-The seven-year trend (shown above in Figure 1) shows a reduction of lower level ED visits (Levels I, II, and III) and a shift towards Level IV and V visits.
+The eight-year trend (shown above in Figure 1) shows a reduction of lower level ED visits (Levels I, II, and III) and a shift towards Level IV and V visits.
 Level V visits were observed to increase by 39% in SFY 2017, which was attributable to the adoption of new coding software by a health system.
-Level V visits decreased slightly by 12% in SFY 2018.